couchbase/cbft/DESIGN.md

 index data and metadata.

-(DDIR-RM) By default, ns-server must clear the dataDir directory tree before starting the cbft process, especially the dataDir/cbft.uuid file.
+(DDIR-RM) By default, ns-server must clear the dataDir directory tree on a brand new couchbase node before starting the cbft process, especially the dataDir/cbft.uuid file.
 (But not always; see later (DNR) regarding delta node recovery).

 Of note, the dataDir is not planned to be dynamically changable at runtime.
 That is, if ns-server mistakenly restarts cbft with a brand